tlivings/enjoi/README.md

 ### Options

 - `subSchemas` - an (optional) object with keys representing schema ids, and values representing schemas.
-- `types` - an (optional) object  with keys representing type names and values representing a Joi type.
-Values can also be functions that are expected to return Joi types.
-These functions have a context bound to the Joi being used by Enjoi and a single argument, `schema`, which represents the current schema being evaluated.
 - `refineType(type, format)` - an (optional) function to call to apply to type based on the type and format of the JSON schema.
 - `extensions` - an array of extensions to pass [joi.extend](https://github.com/hapijs/joi/blob/master/API.md#extendextension).
 - `strictMode` - make schemas `strict(value)` with a default value of `false`.